UK Stewardship Code

 As disclosed above, the nature of Cameron Hume’s investment strategy is such that the Code does not generally apply to Cameron Hume as an institutional investor.
 Relevant stewardship or similar matters and all voting activity will be reported to clients in their investment reports.

-For further information on the application of the Code and related matters, please contact the Compliance Officer: email@example.com
+For further information on the application of the Code and related matters, please contact the Head of Compliance: email@example.com